clach04/mermaid-ink-cli/README.md

 [mermaid-ink-cli / mmdc_ink](https://github.com/clach04/mermaid-ink-cli) is a [mermaid.ink](https://github.com/jihchi/mermaid.ink) cli client, with command line arguments similar to [mermaid-cli / mmdc](https://github.com/mermaid-js/mermaid-cli)
+For more infomation about Mermaid/mermaid.js see https://mermaid.js.org/intro/

 Windows binaries maybe available from https://github.com/clach04/mermaid-ink-cli/releases

-mmdc_ink is supports a sub-set of mmdc parameters to convert from Mermaid into SVG or JPEG (jpg) images.
+mmdc_ink is supports a sub-set of mmdc parameters to convert from Mermaid into SVG, png, webp, or JPEG (jpg) images.

 The cURL binary is required, curl is now installed by default for Microsoft Windows 11.